Gardener Kings Cross team preparing tools for safe garden work

 The scope of this policy covers landscaping, routine garden maintenance, planting, hedge trimming, pruning, turf care, tree work subcontracted to specialists, and any associated activities undertaken by Kings Cross gardener teams.
 It applies to employees, operatives, subcontractors and temporary staff while working on client sites or company premises.
 We recognise that gardening tasks present specific hazards — powered equipment, hand tools, chemicals, manual handling and working near public spaces — and we manage these through risk-based controls and training.
 This policy complements site-specific risk assessments but does not replace them.

-Risk assessment checklist and safety briefing for gardening staff Responsibilities are allocated clearly: senior management is accountable for ensuring resources, policies and monitoring are in place; supervisors and team leaders are responsible for implementing safe systems of work and ensuring staff competence; individual workers must follow safe working procedures and report hazards or incidents.
+A person wearing gardening gloves is tending to a flower bed in a landscaped outdoor garden.
+The garden features a variety of plants, including a prominent cluster of vibrant red geraniums with green leaves, and other flowering plants with pink and purple blossoms in the background.
+The soil appears freshly turned and well-maintained, and the surrounding area includes a section of grass and a paved pathway or patio.
+The garden is part of a residential or small urban outdoor space in the [POSTCODE] area, likely within [TOWN], with natural lighting indicating daytime weather conditions.
+The scene reflects typical gardening activities associated with professional gardening services by Gardener Kings Cross, focusing on plant care and garden maintenance.
+The layout showcases a thoughtfully arranged garden space with a mix of flowering plants, soil beds, and paved surfaces, emphasizing a well-kept outdoor environment in a domestic or small-scale commercial setting.
+Responsibilities are allocated clearly: senior management is accountable for ensuring resources, policies and monitoring are in place; supervisors and team leaders are responsible for implementing safe systems of work and ensuring staff competence; individual workers must follow safe working procedures and report hazards or incidents.
 Contractors engaged for specialised work must provide their safety arrangements and evidence of competence.
 The company will support safe behaviours with regular supervision, toolbox talks and documented instructions for routine tasks.

 Risk Assessment and Safe Systems of Work